Casta??as: The Ultimate Guide to Cooking Chestnuts

 • Serve hot and garnish with a dollop of cream or a sprig of fresh parsley.
 This adds a touch of elegance and freshness to the soup.

-2. Chestnut Stuffing: A Savoury Twist on a Traditional Dish
+2. chestnut stuffing: A Savoury Twist on a Traditional Dish

 For a flavourful twist on the classic Thanksgiving or Christmas stuffing, incorporate the rich and earthy flavour of chestnuts.
 This recipe is perfect for vegetarians, but you can also add sausage or bacon for a more meaty flavour.
 The chestnuts add a delightful depth of flavour to the stuffing.